cumav/Ubuntu-Server-InceptionTensorflow-Quick-and-Dirty/README.md

 - after everything is installed, clone this repository and paste your retrained_labels.txt and retrained_graph.pb into the projects folder
 - If you have more than two classes then change classify.py from  "<-- Change from here -->"
 - Open terminal -> cd into the projects folder -> then: >$ nohup python3 classify.py
 - App should be live now.
-Visit your ip at port=8080 if you want to change that change "host='0.0.0.0', port=8080"
+Visit your ip at port=8080 if you want to change that, change "host='0.0.0.0', port=8080"